fornaciari/prosit/docs/guide.rst

 ProSiT is deterministic and fully interpretable.

-It does not require any assumption regarding the possible number of topics in a corpus of documents: they are automatically identified given two tunable similarity parameters, :math:`\alpha` and `\beta`.
+It does not require any assumption regarding the possible number of topics in a corpus of documents: they are automatically identified given two tunable similarity parameters, :math:`\alpha` and :math:`\beta`.

 The :math:`\alpha` parameter is used to determine the minimum Cosine Similarity Threshold - CST to consider different documents as related to the same latent dimension, i.e. topic.